gchudnov/bspec/README.md

 ## In browser

-To use _bspec_ in browser, use the `bspec.js` file in the `/dist` directory of this repository, or build it manually.
+To use _bspec_ in a browser, use the `bspec.js` file in the `/dist` directory of this repository, or build it manually.
 To build a fresh version:

 ```bash
 $ npm install